BISF house: Confusion with temporary house types

 BISF houses are often confused with other prefabricated houses built in the same post-war era.
+They are often wrongly referred to as temporary dwellings and incorrectly classified as such due to their visual similarity to the aluminium BL8 and Arcon temporary bungalows which did have an expected lifespan of just 10 years.
 This can cause problems because many of the other types of prefabricated housing are listed as Defective Housing and potential buyers can not obtain mortgages.
 BISF houses however have never been listed as defective and continue to be mortgageable.